- Professor Rachel Skinner, University of Sydney (firstname.lastname@example.org)

-- Monique Ryan, Telethon Kids Institute, University of Western Australia
+- Dr Monique Robinson, Telethon Kids Institute, University of Western Australia

-- Martha Hickey, The Royal Women’s Hospital, University of Melbourne
+- Professor Martha Hickey, Department of Obstetrics and Gynecology, The Royal Women’s Hospital, University of Melbourne

-- Rachel Skinner, Paediatrics & Child Health, Children’s Hospital, Westmead
+- Professor Rachel Skinner, Paediatrics & Child Health, Children’s Hospital, Westmead

 Overview of the current data resources available in the SIG area

-- Risk behaviours: Participant use of alcohol, tobacco, and other drugs; sexual behaviour, contraception and STI prevention behaviour
+- Risky behaviours SIG data resources include: use of alcohol, tobacco, and other drugs; sexual behaviour, contraception and STI prevention behaviour; driving behaviour.

 Overview of current/recent SIG activity